sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Predict phenotypes from star allele calls.
+Call phenotypes from star alleles.

 *gt* is the genotype file from Stargazer.
+See the API section for details.

 Options
 -------